 - L’Hermitage Gantois, Autograph Collection

 - Fairfield Inn & Suites Orlando Kissimmee/Celebration

 Want More Marriott Points?

 With both the Chase Marriott Rewards Premier card, and the Chase Marriott Rewards Premier Small Business card, you can earn 75,000 Marriott points when you spend $3,000 on purchases within the first 3 months of opening your account.
-The annual fee for both cards is waived the first year.

 And don’t forget, you can transfer Marriott points to Starwood at a ratio of 3:1 (3 Marriott points = 1 Starwood point).